Coming up with low FODMAP snacks to have while on the go can be easier said than done!

 That’s why we have provided you with some tasty and simple low-FODMAP recipes for you to try at home!

 - Low FODMAP No Bake Oatmeal Chocolate Energy Bites

 - Low FODMAP Pumpkin Muffins with Chocolate Chips

 - Carrot cake protein balls

 - Low FODMAP salt and vinegar baked zucchini chips

 Are French fries low FODMAP?

 Luckily, regular white potatoes are low FODMAP.
-This means that plain french fries aka crisps are allowed on the low FODMAP diet.
+This means plain french fries, aka crisps are allowed on the low FODMAP diet.